Skip to Content

 Radiation therapy

 Doctors may recommend neutron radiation therapy to treat adenoid cystic carcinoma.
-Compared with conventional radiation therapy, neutrons can deliver 20 to 100 times more energy along their path length, causing much greater damage to the cancer cells.
+Compared to conventional radiation therapy, neutrons can deliver 20 to 100 times more energy along their path length, eliminating more cancer cells.

 Neutron radiation therapy has been tested on many different types of tumors, with salivary gland tumors showing the greatest benefit.
 In certain instances, it may be the treatment of choice for adenoid cystic carcinoma, particularly in areas of the body where it is difficult to perform surgery.